nairsshreya/cs257/webapp/readme.txt

 Webapp Assignment for CS 257 Fall 2021
 Authors : Elliot Hanson and Shreya Nair, 10th Novemeber, 2021

+Data : This data contains information about 56 National Parks and 10,000+ species in these parks.

 What works :